tylim88/Firelord/README.md

 ### Do Not Bother Cost Focus Data Modelling

 Firestore may look simple, but it is incredibly difficult to model especially if you aim to save as much as cost as possible, that is aggregating your data.
-My advice is, do not bother, because it increases your project complexity, and it doesn't worth the time and money to aggregate the data.
+My advice is, do not bother, because it increases your project complexity, and it doesn't worth the time and money to aggregate the data, unless it is a simple aggregation.

 However, if aggregation can save you a significant amount of money(assuming you already model your data correctly), chances are, you are probably not using the right database, use other databases (PSQL or MongoDB), it is much better and easier in terms of cost handling.